-East Anglia One is a large offshore wind farm under construction by Scottish Power Renewables, forming part of the wider East Anglia Array.
-Once complete, up to 102 wind turbines with a 7MW generation capacity will power many homes for years to come.
+East Anglia One is a large offshore wind farm under construction by Scottish Power Renewables to form part of the wider East Anglia Array.
+Once complete, up to 102 wind turbines with a 7MW generation capacity will power homes for years to come.

-We have been delivering a range of services for the EA One scheme since 2012.
-Our experienced teams have been embedded within the client team to ensure high value outcomes and low risks for the project, from procurement through to operations and maintenance and continue to play a key part in the development of the project.
+We have delivered a range of services for the EA One scheme since 2012.
+Our experienced teams have been embedded within the client team to ensure high value outcomes and low risks for the project, from procurement through to operations and maintenance, and we continue to play a key part in the development of the project.

 Using data to avoid programme risks